Hike to Two stunning views of Lake Bled

 It’s another 20 minutes from this sign, so a total of 40 minutes from the bottom.
 If you plan to visit both Ojstrica and Mala Osojnica then this is the best route to take.
 The route from here goes through the forest, so there is no view until you get to Mala Osojnica.
 It can also be tricky after a lot of rain because it follows a path that turns into a stream as water runs off the hillsides.

 After another 10 or 15 minutes you’ll come to another clearing with a bench and sign.
 Turn left here for Mala Osojnica, or carry straight on for Velika Osojnica.

-Alternatively, you can hike another trail that leads from the lakeside a bit further around.
+Alternatively, you can hike another trail that leads from right beside Lake Bled a bit further around.
 From here it takes about 20 minutes, a bit longer depending on your fitness level and if you have kids.
 The photo and map above show the trail head.
 This is a dirt road, but don’t be tempted to drive up and park.
 Traffic wardens patrol this and will slap a fine on any car parked along there, even on a Sunday morning.

 Walk up this road about 100 metres and you’ll see a turning left, but a sign for Ojstrica pointing you right.
 This road will actually lead you up to join the other trail to Ojstrica, then through the forest to Mala Osojnica.
 When you see that sign, ignore it and turn right.
 This is the trail that will take you up the hillside.
 A little further past an old house you’ll see more signs directing the right way.

 Steep and narrow

 This trail is steeper and also narrower.
 Some sections can be a bit tricky for kids, so they’ll need your help.
 On one section, the trail is really narrow and a part of it has fallen away.
 A metal rope has been fixed for you to hold on to, but be extra careful with your kids here.

 The other tricky section is a steep flight of narrow metal stairs.
 This can be especially treacherous when wet.